Soulghost/SGGestureRecognizer/README.md

     [mgr addGestureSet:set];
 }
 ```
+When you add a gesture set, the manager will standardize the set and generate vector for this set, then save it to the save path on disk.

 ### Recognize a gesture
 You also should sample some points on the gesture path and pass to `SGGestureSet`, the recognizer will standardize the set and generate vector to compare with the vectors in gesture library.